learn-co-curriculum/locationTrivia-DataStoreRelationships/README.md

   * Add three text fields for the name, latitude, and longitude.
 Set their accessibility labels & identifiers to `@"nameField"`, `@"latitudeField`, and `@"longitudeField"` respectively.
   * Add two buttons, one to "cancel" adding a location, and one to "save" a new location with the information entered in the text fields.
 Set their accessibility labels & identifiers to `@"cancelButton"` and `@"saveButton"` respectively.
   * When the "cancel" button is tapped, dismiss the view controller.
-  * When the "submit" button is tapped, use the information in the text fields to create new a instance of `FISLocation` and add it the the data store's `locations` array.
+  * When the "save" button is tapped, use the information in the text fields to create new a instance of `FISLocation` and add it the the data store's `locations` array.
 Then dismiss the view controller.

 5. To access this new view controller, add a bar button item to the navigation bar in the location table view's storyboard canvas.
 Set the style to "add" so it shows a `+` sign.
 In the `FISLocationsTableViewController`'s `viewDidLoad` method, set this new button's accessibility label & identifier to `@"addButton"`.
 You can access it as a property via `self.navigationItem.rightBarButtonItem` and set the string properties from there.
   * Create a modal segue between this add button and the `FISAddLocationViewController`.
 Now that you have two segues, you'll need to detect which segue has been activated in the `prepareForSegue:` method — only one of the destination view controllers has a `location` property that can be set.

 6. Use the iOS Simulator to test your add-location view controller.
 You may notice that the new location doesn't appear in the locations table view, even though the data has been added.
 How can you get the table view to reload itself?

-7. Create another view controller named `FISAddTriviaTableViewController` to be presented modally from the the trivia table view controller.
+7. Create another view controller named `FISAddTriviaTableViewController` to be presented modally from the trivia table view controller.
 It will need one text field, a cancel button, and a save button.
 Set their accessibility labels & identifiers to `@"Trivium Text Field"`, `@"Cancel Button"`, and `@"Save Button"` respectively.
   * When the cancel button is tapped, dismiss the view controller.
-  * When the submit button is tapped, add use the text field to create a new `FISTrivium` object with zero likes.
+  * When the save button is tapped, add use the text field to create a new `FISTrivium` object with zero likes.
 Add the this new trivium to the relevant `FISLocation` object that was passed to the `FISTriviaTableViewController`.
 Then dismiss the view controller.

 8. To access this last view controller, add a bar button to the navigation bar in the trivia table view's storyboard canvas.
 Set the style to "add" so it shows a `+` sign.
 In the `FISTriviaTableViewController`'s `viewDidLoad` method, set this new button's accessibility label & identifier to `@"Add Trivia Button"`.
 You can access this it as a property via `self.navigationItem.rightBarButtonItem` and set the string properties from there.
   * Create a modal segue between the add button and the `FISAddTriviaViewController`.